coder/docs/environments/autostart.md

 ## Criteria for Autostart

-Your environment must be
+Your environment must be:

-- Active (e.g., has been opened within the last five days)
+- Active (*Active* environments are those that have been opened in the last four days)
 - Off (Autostart doesn't work when environments are *on* to prevent the triggering of a rebuild while you're working)